If you keep a dream diary for a while and try to understand each dream you recover, you’ll soon realize not every dream has a deeper meaning.

 The way you’re going to tell that it’s simply a sweet dream is that you’re going to use the PACTREPS mnemonic to fully remember the dream.
 Then you’re going to use the NEO mnemonic to record the dream.
 Finally, you’re going to try to understand the meaning and symbolism of all of the objects in the dream.

-When you do, you’re going to come to the realization that the things in the dream are all things that you like or love.
+When you do, you’re going to realize the things in the dream are all things that you like or love.

-It’s a dream your subconscious constructed to please and entertain you while you slept.
+It’s a dream your subconscious constructed to please and entertain you while you sleep.
 A fantasy.
 The mental equivalent of a silly comedy or action picture.

-Not everything has to be or is profound or deep.
+Not everything has to be or is profound.

 So what?

 So what?
 Knowing what you enjoy and what makes you happy is valuable information.
 Happiness is an objective in life.
-You’ve got to know what you’re aiming at in order to achieve it.
+You’ve got to know what you’re aiming at to achieve it.

 I’ll probably enjoy it more than staying at home and watching TV.
 The money I spend will be well worth it.